trmckay/article-export/README.md

 ### PURPOSE ###
-Export your pocket reading list as a .csv file.
+Export your Pocket reading list as a CSV file.

 ### PREREQUESITES ###
 - python3